Active New Zealand

 Day 2 Hahei (1B)

-A free morning to explore the cosmopolitan city of Auckland at leisure.
-In the afternoon transfer to Karangahake Gorge, and pick up your bikes for the afternoon.
+Early morning departure to Waihi, to pick up your bikes and ride through Karangahake Gorge.
 The trail is suitable for cyclists with little experience.
 Following along an old railway line and through an old rail tunnel and along the river that runs through the gorge.
-From the gorge, continue on to Hahei, where depending on the tides you have the option of going to Hotwater Beach to dig yourself your own personal hot tub from the underground spring that flows under the beach.
+Continue onto Hahei by bus and enjoy a walk to Cathedral Cove this afternoon.
+If the tide is right, grab a shovel and dig a natural jacuzzi on in the sand on Hot Water Beach.
 Karangahake Gorge Approximate distance cycled: 8km/4.9mi Estimated hiking time: 1-2 hrs

 Day 3 Rotorua Marae (1B, 1D)

-This region of New Zealand is renowned for it's geothermal qualities.
-This morning, visit hot pools and watch bubbling mud in the Rotorua region.
-In the afternoon, time for a traditional Maori greeting on the Marae, the name given to a collection of buildings that is important to Maori culture.
+This region of New Zealand is renowned for its geothermal qualities.
+Travel to Rotorua, with free time to experience the regions geothermal wonders.
+Opt to mountain bike in the world famous Redwood Forest, go white water rafting, or indulge in the therapeutic hot springs.
 After an engaging cultural experience on the grounds of a historic Maori village, enjoy a Hangi dinner, cooked in an underground pit.

 Day 4 National Park (1B)